By Fransisco Msonge (MD), 2023

 The context of Romans 8:26 speaks of intercession expressed in groanings that cannot be uttered or expressed, though they are fully understood by Him who searches the heart (Rom.
 8:27, 1 Cor.
 2:10).
 Plainly, therefore, these groans come from the human heart, as the Holy Spirit smoothly voice or reveal them in our minds while praying.
 It is with this help of the Holy Spirit that our prayers are proper, reverent, glorious, and acceptable before God.

-This is as Paul puts it: “We know not what to pray for” nor “can we fix and focus our desires” nor “present them as we ought.”
+In most cases: “We know not what to pray for” nor “can we fix and focus our desires” nor “present them as we ought.”
 It is to this weakness and incompleteness of our desires and prayers that the help of the Holy Spirit is directed, and not in speaking mystery tongues (Glossolalia) with uncontrolled actions and gestures.

 The word infermities in Romans 8:26 includes all our weakness and indecision in prayer.
 It is because of our infirmities that the true object of our desires is often not clear to us, and so we err in translating it into words.
 It is in these infirmities that the Holy Spirit helps and intercedes for us.
 Let us be thankful that we pray to a God who, through the Holy Spirit, can discern the prayer within the prayer and respond to our petitions.